youralien/youralien.github.io/_posts/2019-05-25-install-cerebro.md

     alt="Steps for trusting Northwestern as a developer so that you have access to the app">
 </a>

-# Opening App and Allowing Data and Notifications
+# 3. Allowing Location Data and Notifications
 When opening the app for the first time, you will be prompted with alerts, requesting your permission to allow location data to be tracked and notifications to be sent.
 Please allow, as Opportunistic Collective Experiences rely on location data.
 <a href="#">
     <img src="{{ site.baseurl }}/img/ce/allowlocation.png"